 Heritage Park Towers: Heritage Park Towers (or HPT) is a suite-style residence hall featuring both single and double rooms.
 You share a restroom with your suitemates.
 HPT features complimentary laundry services, computer labs, outdoor grills, and communal kitchen, Sand Volleyball, multipurpose room with a large screen tv and study rooms.
 Heritage Park Towers is close to the breezeway, center marketplace, and the Atlantic dining hall.

 Indian River Tower: This dorm is for both Upperclassmen and first-time college students.
-Has two-story lobby area.
+Has a two-story lobby area.
 Suite-style dorm with both double and single rooms.
 Each dorm in Indian River Tower features a living room and restroom.
 IRT features complimentary laundry services, computer labs, outdoor grills, a communal kitchen, furnished sun deck, and study rooms.
 IRT is adjacent to the Sand volleyball courts, BBQ pits and close to the breezeway and center marketplace.

 Innovation Village: Innovation Village features 2 towers, North and South.
 Innovation Village is exclusive to upperclassmen, graduate, and medical students The Innovation Village Courtyard, shared by both North and South Towers, has a resort-style swimming pool, sand volleyball court, barbecue grills, picnic tables, and a convenience store.
 In both towers, every room is a single in a suite-style.
 There are 4 bedrooms in each suite that share a full kitchen, in-suite washer and dryer, 2 restrooms, and a living and dining area.
 Innovation Village features complimentary laundry services, computer labs, outdoor grills, and Sand Volleyball, Fitness Center, multi-purpose room with a large screen tv and study rooms.
 Innovation Village is within walking distance to the stadium and is one of the newest and nicest halls on campus.